 He graduated from Lipscomb University as valedictorian with a 4.0 grade-point average and later earned his MBA from The University of Georgia.
 Hutcheson began his career playing professional basketball for the Music City Jammers in Nashville and later for a team in Manchester, England.
 Hutcheson returned to Nashville and began working in management at Sessions Paving Company in Nashville in 1997.

-Hutcheson has been heavily involved in the Nashville community.
+Hutcheson has been heavily involved in the Nashville community, including serving as a board member of the Nashville Sports Council.
 A 1999 alumnus of Leadership Nashville, Hutcheson has served on boards for the Green Hills YMCA and the Nashville Zoo.
-He also has coached area athletic teams for the past 15 years for a variety of programs including the YMCA and the West Nashville Sports League.
+He also has coached area athletic teams for over 15 years for a variety of programs including the YMCA and the West Nashville Sports League.
 He is also a deacon at Hillsboro Church of Christ in Nashville.

 Hutcheson and his wife, Vera, have three children: Hannah, Sam, and Hank.